valyentdev/ravel/README.md

 Ravel emerges as the building block for [Valyent](https://valyent.dev)'s cloud services.

 Ravel is a **bidding-style orchestrator** for _microVMs_.
 It allows you to create, manage, and destroy microVMs on the fly.
+It supports running OCI images inside cloud-hypervisor micro-vms.

 ## Technologies